-Addicts need the support of their loved ones in order to have their best chance at recovery while attending a drug rehabilitation center.
+Addicts need the support of their loved ones in order to have their best chance of recovery while attending a drug rehabilitation center.
 However, that support can be difficult to provide for people who haven’t experienced addiction and don’t know what it feels like.
-They think there must be something wrong with the addict to be so dependent on drugs, and that an addict’s cravings represent untrustworthiness.
+They think there must be something wrong with being an addict and being dependent on drugs, and that an addict’s cravings represent untrustworthiness.
 It’s important for these people to understand what an addict goes through, and what addiction feels like.

 When someone is addicted, they don’t simply want the drug or alcohol they are addicted to—they feel as if they completely need it.
 Not using drugs causes intensely unpleasant withdrawal symptoms, and their brain is so altered that they are physically unable to not desire more drugs.
 After all, if they were able to resist the need to use more drugs or alcohol, they wouldn’t be addicts.
 By definition, addiction means that a person is unable to control their consumption.
 This need for more drugs or alcohol quickly becomes the focal point of an addict’s life, around which all their thoughts and emotions are centered.

-The Ridge is committed to helping both the addict and their family understand addiction, compassionately and without judgment – Athens, Ohio.
-Contact us for more about our substance abuse treatment options.
+The Ridge is committed to helping both the addict and their family understand addiction, compassionately and without judgment.
+Contact us for more about being an addict our substance abuse treatment options.

 During treatment at a drug or alcohol rehab center, addiction remains a major factor in a person’s life.
 Intense cravings to relapse can and will occur, and may present a difficult obstacle for a recovering addict.
 The addict’s loved ones need to know that these cravings are a part of addiction, and not a sign of weakness or a lack of commitment to sobriety.
 The difference, though, is that in recovery, drugs do not have the same power as when addiction is in full swing.
 An addict in recovery has retaken control of their life, and it’s up to them not to give that power back to their addiction.